 Overarching Need SHMES has a strong in-house system of supports with targeted assistance for those who qualify based on state guidelines.
-While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continue to struggle greatly in the classroom in terms of closing achievement gaps/demonstrating growth in math.
+While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continued improvement is necessary in terms of closing achievement gaps/demonstrating growth in math.

 How severe is the need?
 High

 Is the need trending better or worse over time?
 Better

 Can Root Causes be Identified?
 Yes

 Priority Order 2

-Additional Considerations The team notes that these students would benefit greatly from fidelity in provision of solid Tier 1 instructional practices for all students with the availability to provide targeted
+Additional Considerations The team notes that these e students would benefit greatly from fidelity in provision --- ---

-Additional Considerations instructional interventions for Tiers 2 and 3, all while monitoring feedback, setting goals, 1 and collecting data on progress.
+Additional Considerations of solid Tier 1 instructional practices for all students with the availability to provide targeted instructional interventions for Tiers 2 and 3, all while monitoring feedback, setting goals, and collecting data on progress.